-- Animals need to be between 300 and 700 days of age (BREEDPLAN regulation). - Animals should be exhibiting reasonable condition (suggest group averages 5mm P8 fat depth). - Heifers will give better results than bulls and will therefore contribute more to a sires EBV. - Bulls should also be scanned, as their individual record is important for their own EBV, which is commonly used in sale catalogues and selection of young sires.
-Note, however, that if bull scans are to be of value the bulls must be in reasonable condition.
+- Animals need to be between 300 and 700 days of age (BREEDPLAN regulation). - Animals should be exhibiting reasonable condition (suggest group averages at least 5mm P8 fat depth). - Heifers will give better results than bulls and will therefore contribute more to a sires EBV. - Bulls should also be scanned as their individual record is important for their own EBV, which is commonly used in sale catalogues and selection of young sires.
+If bull scans are to be of value the bulls must be in reasonable condition.

-Ensuring the Accuracy of Scan Data
+Ensuring the accuracy of scan data